 Health Canada also developed criteria with which it can assess new potential priority allergens in the future.
-“That is important because that now says there’s a standard to follow,” says Marilyn Allen, a food allergy consultant to Health Canada and Anaphylaxis Canada.
+“That is important because that now says there’s a standard to follow,” says Marilyn Allen, a food allergy consultant to Health Canada and Food Allergy Canada.

 The criteria say that when evaluating a potential priority allergen, Health Canada will examine the severity of reactions to a food, the data available on the prevalence of allergic reactions to it, as well as the level of exposure to the food in Canada.
 Staff will also research what other countries are including on their priority allergen lists.

 The addition of mustard to the allergy list is a good example of the process.
 That allergy isn’t particularly widespread, but reactions that have occurred have been severe, and mustard is used in many products in Canada and is easily hidden behind words like “spice,” Allen says.